 The cover design of The Hole cleverly makes use of its text to form something that represents the story.
 The ‘o’ in hole is enlarged so it actually looks like a hole.

 The font is done in a simple, handwritten style and overall the design is minimalist in nature.

-It might be one of the simplest book cover ideas on this list, but the design fulfills its purpose by cleverly hinting at what the book will be about.
+It might be one of the simplest covers on this list, but the design fulfills its purpose by cleverly hinting at what the book will be about.

 Eli Horowitz – The Silent History

 Alternative typography over a ringed background is used in this design for the cover of The Silent History by Eli Horowitz.